marco-chen4u/Cassandra-CRUD-REST-Demo/README.md

 Demostrate How to use Partition Key and Clustering Key from the model objects, DAOs, services and controllers.

-In controllers, the are introduced by Swagger functionality, so to get more easier for testing.
+* In controllers, the are introduced by Swagger functionality, so to get more easier for testing.

-I also provide some data source sample for your database(aka keyspace in cassandra) to run in CQL import them.
+* It also provides some data source sample for your database(aka keyspace in cassandra) to run in CQL import them.

+* Swagger functionality

 ## Setting up
 ### Cassandra